Bureau of Indian Education: Lukachukai Community School

+Na'Neelzhin Ji'Olta School

+The tribal K-8 school has a Cuba address, but is actually in Torreon.
+It first opened in 1935.
+It is also known as the Torreon Day School and Torreon Community School.

 Theodore Roosevelt School

 Theodore Roosevelt School (TRS) is a tribally controlled middle school in Fort Apache, Arizona.
 It includes grades 6-8.
 It is in the White Mountains and serves the White Mountain Apache Tribe.

 The dormitories opened sometime after 1935.
 A cafeteria opened in 1948.
 In 1995 it had 100 students.
 By 1995 conditions at the school had deteriorated to the point where students had to be boarded at ad hoc dormitories as the standard dormitory buildings needed heating repairs and asbestos removal.
 Additionally the cafeteria was at times unusable; the school took students to a restaurant so they could eat there.

+The school has a boarding program for weekdays for students living in the Apache Reservation and in Cibecue, Arizona, while students from other places board for the entire week.

 To'hajiilee Day School

-It has grades Kindergarten through 12.
+To’hajiilee Day School ranges from grades K-12.
 In March 2022 the high school building was no longer in use due to foundation problems that resulted from frequent flooding in the area.
 Melanie Stansbury, a member of the U.S. House of Representatives, criticized the conditions of the school.